 However, if you heat butter to 170-180 C (300° F), you'll start seeing COPs.
-Raw bacon rind (NEVER EAT IT) has no COPs, but cooked at routine frying temperatures of 170° C for 10 minutes and they form.
+Raw bacon rind (NEVER EAT IT) has no COPs, but cooked at 25 J Agric Food Chem 2004 Aug 11;52(16):5290-6.

+routine frying temperatures of 170° C for 10 minutes and they form.
 (I'd rather have some COPs than trichinosis).

 Routine cooking definitely increases COPs.
 Using an electric skillet at just 135° C, the COPs of cooked beef, veal, and pork increased by 1.7, 2.3 and 2.5 fold respectively.
 When cooked in an oven at 220° C for 60, 80.
-And 90 minutes respectively, the COPs levels increased by 3.5, 5.4 and 4.2 fold respectively.26 Freshly prepared meat products are a minor source of COPs overall, but semi-prepared frozen meat products fried once and stored can increase COPs considerably.27
+And 90 minutes respectively, the COPs levels increased by 3.5, 5.4 and 4.2 fold respectively.
+Freshly prepared meat products are a minor source of COPs overall, but semi-prepared frozen meat products fried once and stored can increase COPs considerably.

 Many people look at fish as a healthier food than mammal meat.
-But here is a report28 that even fish can deliver you COPs if heated.
+But here is a report that even fish can deliver you COPs if heated.
 The authors aimed to look at routine fish preparation, as you might do in your own kitchen.
 Strangely enough, the highest amount of COPs was found in steamed fish over pan-fried fish.
 The authors felt that was due to the "longer heat exposure."
 The authors concluded that even salmon, touted for its heart sparing effects could provide COPs as a potential toxicological health risk.

 Contrary to popular belief that the highly unsaturated fatty acids improve membrane fluidity, the opposite may be occurring.
-Yes, these fatty acids have a lower melting point, hence are more fluid-perhaps TOO FLUID-another reason that Nature doesn't incorporate much of
+Yes, these fatty acids have a lower melting point, hence are more fluid-perhaps TOO FLUID-another reason that Nature doesn't incorporate much of them, but it is even worse...
+Over time, they become peroxidized far more easily.
+And, these lipid oxidation products strongly contribute to membrane rigidity.
+These products are likely dominant factors in creating age-related membrane rigidity.

-26 Journal of Food Science, Vol. 66, No. 9, 2001.
+Journal of Food Science, Vol. 66, No. 9, 2001.

-27 JAOCS, Col 77, no. 6 (2000).
+JAOCS, Col 77, no. 6 (2000).

-28 J. Agric.
+J. Agric.
 Food Chem.
 2004, 52, 5290-5296.